bulatdavletov/icons-synonyms-AI/Plan.md

 - Consider caching for batch operations
 - Support offline mode for saved suggestions
 - For Figma plugins, use bundlers like esbuild instead of plain TypeScript compilation
-- Hardcoded API key is for testing only and should be replaced with a proper API key management system in production
+- API keys should be kept in gitignored files and not committed to the repository

 ## Recent fixes
 - Updated the AI model from deprecated `gpt-4-vision-preview` to current `gpt-4o`